RaynorHere/proGit/c/cmpRehenCve/README.md

 ## Current State
 Program finished 1.0 test battery on 03/29/2023.
-Said battery was to run on the image backup root directory of my parents' computer: 27,000 files, poorly maintained/tracked, all compared against each other on hardware that is 10 years obsolete.
+__Battery__: Run on the image backup root directory of parents' computer: 27,000 files, poorly maintained/tracked, all compared against each other on hardware that is 10 years obsolete.
 __Results__: Runtime of just under 19 hours, with over 5,000 files detected as duplicates, leading to a recovery of 20 GB backup storage space.

 ## Improvement Ideas